AngeloPF69/TestGit/README.md

 - suckDir(sDir, nItems) Sucks or drops nItems into sDir direction.<br>
     <pre>Param: sDir = "forward"|"right"|"back"|"left"|"up"|"down"
-         nItems = quantity of items to drop.
+         nItems = quantity of items to suck/drop.
   Sintax: suckDir([sDir="forward][,nItems=all the items])
   Returns: true - if turtle collects some items.
            false - if there are no items to take.
+  Note: if nItems < 0 it drops items.
   ex: suckDir() - Turtle sucks all the items forward.</pre>

    <a href="#top">Top of page</a>